hfalucas/articles/AngularJS App Structure/article.md

 servicesModule.factory('ProfileService', ProfileService);
 ```
-In the **app-bootstrap.js** we just need to require all the modules and once again we keep this very clean.
+In the **app-bootstrap.js** all the modules are required keeping it very clean.
 ```
 'use strict';